River Lavant, West Sussex: History

 The Lavant may once have had its source north of Midhurst, with the increased drainage area possibly leading to size more akin to the River Rother; however, erosion and weathering over centuries have led to its current source and size.

-The Lavant's course has changed on multiple occasions, one significant instance being in Roman times when the river was believed to have been diverted through Chichester to provide drinking water for the town.
+The Lavant's course has changed on multiple occasions, one significant instance being in Roman times when the river is believed to have been diverted through Chichester to provide drinking water for the town.

 The Lavant is believed to have made its way to the sea via Pagham Rife and Pagham Harbour.
 Newbury notes historians have conjectured this diversion may have taken place in either Roman or medieval times, one side effect being less stress on drainage to lands to the north of Pagham.

+The River Lavant is one of three designated chalk rivers in Sussex.
+Its name probably originated from the ancient British period but is derived from the Latin verb lābor (etymology 2), meaning 'to flow gently'.
+The term lavant in Hampshire and the west of Sussex is a dialect word for a stream liable to flood violently without warning.

 Floods

 The Lavant has been responsible for multiple flooding events throughout recent centuries, with the St Pancras area of Chichester being most typically affected.
 Floods were recorded in 1713, 1763, 1771, 1797, 1809, 1826, 1938 and 1960.

 In January 1994 heavy rainfall caused the River Lavant to burst its banks, causing extensive flooding in Chichester and surrounding villages—the worst for 130 years—and forcing the closure of the A27 and A259 roads.
 Military "Green Goddess" fire engines were stationed in the city for several weeks pumping out groundwater through miles of pipes.
 When exceptionally high rainfall in the autumn of 2000 threatened renewed flooding of Chichester a project was led by the Environment Agency, using emergency powers to build a relief channel to divert excess water back into the natural route of Pagham Rife.
 This brought forward work planned for 2001, compressing it into two weeks, and was completed days before the anticipated flood surge in the River Lavant occurred.
 The emergency work was subsequently made into a permanent relief channel, with sluices at Westhampnett.